xubylele/base64-converter/README.md

 # Base64 converter

-**Base64 converter** is a Visual Studio Code extension that allows you to quickly and securely convert Base64 strings into files.
-This tool is designed with performance and security in mind, providing an efficient way to handle Base64 data conversion directly from your editor.
+**Base64 converter** is a Visual Studio Code extension that allows you to quickly and securely convert Base64 strings into files and vice versa.
+With this extension, you can easily convert Base64 strings to popular file formats such as `pdf`, `txt`, `png`, `jpg`, `docx`, and more.
+The extension provides a new graphical interface that simplifies the conversion process and ensures that your data remains secure.

 ## Donations